winningproduct/learn-portal/content/5-build/04-test-automation-setup.md

 When automating test cases, the selection should be based on the following criteria:
 - High risk and business-critical test cases.
 - Repeatedly executed test cases.
-- Test cases which are difficult to perform manually.
+- Test cases that are difficult to perform manually.
 - Time-consuming test cases.